-The School of Communication, within the College of Arts and Sciences, seeks a Research Associate 1-Social to join our team.
+The Cardiopulmonary Behavioral Medicine Lab, in the Department of Psychology, within the College of Arts and Sciences, seeks a Research Associate 1-Social to join our team.
 The College of Arts and Sciences is the largest college and the academic heart of the university.
 The College hosts 81 majors.
 With 38 departments, 20+ world-class research centers, and more than 2,000 faculty and staff members, students have the unique opportunity to study with the best artists, scholars, and scientists in their field.
 The College values diversity and offers a supportive, open, and inclusive community.

-A Master’s degree in an appropriate social science, or equivalent combination of education and experience.
+Master’s degree in psychology or related field or an equivalent combination of education and experience is required.

 Job Category: Research